William46503/Tekken-Frame-Quiz-flutter/README.md

 # Tekken Training Quiz App (heavily modified/customized from Quizzler)

- A quiz app that tests your udnerstanding and decision-making ability against most common moves in Tekken 7.
+ A quiz app that tests your understanding and decision-making ability against most common moves in Tekken 7.

 - Modularising your code into separate classes.
 - Dart classes and objects.